 Your first meeting with a recruiter is an opportunity to discuss your short- and long-term career goals.
 This will help to ensure a recruiter has the best understanding of the type of job you are seeking.
-You will also want to discuss your ideal salary and benefits, and your preferred working environment.
-An experienced recruiter knows that placing you in a good job actually benefits all involved.
+You will also want to discuss your ideal salary including benefits and your preferred working environment.

 The Job Interviewing Process

 The process of interviewing for a job through a recruiter differs depending on where and how the recruiter works.
 In-house recruiters will schedule the job interview between their employer and a potential employee.